-- Start in one room, place several smaller items on a flat surface like a tabletop and photograph them.
-(Smartphone cameras work well for this.)
-Repeat the process until you've photographed everything in that room, then move on to the other rooms and do likewise until you’ve gone through the entire home.
+- Start in one room.
+Place several smaller items on a flat surface, like a tabletop, and photograph them.
+Be sure you can see what's in the photos.
+Repeat the process until you've photographed everything in that room, then move on to the other rooms and do it all again until you’ve gone through everything.

 - Once all photographs have been taken, you can begin the arduous process of going through them and listing every item shown, making sure to include brand, age, quantity, cost, condition—be as specific as possible.
-(There are sample spreadsheets available online from many sources that will help you with this.
+Our free Personal Property Inventory Calculator can help you with this.
 Find it and tons of other valuable tools on our Resources page.

-Another helpful idea is to visit a department store such as Target and use its wedding registry tool to recreate a list of items you lost in the fire.
-If the specific item you lost is not available, list similar ones.
-You can also use a price-scanning app for your smartphone, scan the items that you lost or were damaged to create a list of items and prices.
+Another helpful idea is to visit a department store website and use its wedding registry tool to recreate a list of items you lost in the fire.
+If the specific item you lost is not available, list the most similar ones.
+You can also download a price-scanning app, and scan the items that were damaged to create a list of new items and prices.

 Assign Replacement Cost Values to Your Personal Items

 As there are literally thousands of personal property items to be replaced, you need to be meticulous and organized as you create your total loss inventory list.
-Most policies sold today provide Replacement Cost Value (RCV) coverage for damaged personal property, but they make insureds jump through a few hoops to get fully reimbursed.
+Some policies provide Replacement Cost Value (RCV) coverage for damaged personal property, but carriers make their insureds jump through some hoops to get fully reimbursed.
 While confusing to many policyholders, the process ensures your items are replaced in a way that protects the insurance company from overpaying.

-As you conduct your inventory, go into as much detail as you can, using receipts and photos if possible. assigning RCV to each item.
-Note that the insurance adjuster will depreciate each item based on age, condition, and wear & tear, then give everything an Actual Cash Value (ACV).
-Recoverable depreciation is the dollar amount the insurance company withholds until you prove you purchased or replace a given item.
+As you conduct your inventory, go into as much detail as you can, providing receipts and photos whenever possible, and assigning a replacement cost value to each item.
+Note that the insurance company's adjuster will depreciate each item based on age, condition, and wear & tear, reducing everything to an Actual Cash Value (ACV) amount (which is negotiable).
+Your carrier will withhold the depreciated amount until you prove you replaced a given item.

 We Can Help

-Creating a total loss inventory list is a lot to handle and can be overwhelming.
-Miller Public Adjusters has extensive experience inventorying damaged/destroyed personal property that will save you time, hassle, and best of all, be done correctly to make sure your assets are replaced.
-We will be your advocate and guide through the aftermath of a house fire ensure you get every penny you’re entitled to under the provisions of your policy claim.
+Creating a total loss inventory is a lot to handle and can be overwhelming.
+Miller Public Adjusters has extensive experience inventorying damaged/destroyed personal property that will save you time, hassle, and best of all, be done correctly to make sure your assets are fully valued.
+We will be your advocate, guide through the aftermath of your house fire, and ensure you get every penny you’re entitled to under the terms of your homeowners insurance policy.